ConnorBrereton/BeeHive/README.md

 # BeeHive

+Given the following:

+(i) Raspberry Pi

+(ii) Wi-Fi dongle

+(iii) infrared Raspberry Pi campera and

+(iv) bee hive housing box

+...

-Given the following (i) Raspberry Pi (ii) Wi-Fi dongle (iii) infrared Raspberry Pi campera and (iv) bee hive housing box - make a live-streaming bee hive box for Kendal's Bees that consumes minimal power and can sustain weather conditions of being on top of the Redwood City Library during the seasons.
+make a live-streaming bee hive box for Kendal's Bees that consumes minimal power and can sustain weather conditions of being on top of the Redwood City Library during the seasons.

 # Table of Contents